juancocina/Scheduler/Back/README.md

 This file will handle sending the text messages to my phone, using Twilio and Hug API Framework

-NOTE: I created a separate file called keys where pythonsms.py will retrieve my account, key, and phone number
+NOTE: I created a separate file called keys where pythonsms.py will retrieve my account, key, and phone number.
+It is not present in this github repository.

 # scheduler.py